Daviding27/toolbox-code-challenge/README.md

 ## ToolBox code challenge

-This is a fullstack app to fetch CSV infor from external api, formated and show it in a table, you can look for a especif file name too.
+This application is designed to fetch CSV data from an external API, format it, and display it in a table.
+Users can also search for specific filenames.

 ## Backend stack
 - nodeJS 14x